SENSUIKAN!

 28 January 1943:

-Departs Truk on a transport mission to Guadalcanal carrying a self-propelled Toku-Unto supply container.
-After arriving at the landing area, Cdr Yokota positions the I-26 with her stern directly towards the shoreline to facilitate navigation for the container pilot.
-Then he dives away.
-Thirty minutes later two enemy patrol boats arrive, but fail to spot the submarine.
+After sundown arrives off Cape Esperance.
+Cdr Yokota positions I-26 with her stern directly towards the shoreline to facilitate navigation for the container pilot.
+Then he dives away to proceed to the area N of Rennel Island.
+Thirty minutes later two enemy patrol boats arrive, but fail to spot the departing submarine

 31 January 1943: Operation "KE" - The Evacuation of Guadalcanal: